How to start a business in Australia

 • PAYG withholding tax for any employees (if you have them)

-If you’re registered for GST, the ATO will send you your BAS to fill out prior to your monthly or quarterly lodgement date.
+If you’re registered for GST, the ATO will send you your BAS to fill out prior to your monthly or quarterly lodgement date if you’re registered for physical reporting, or remind you (or your tax agent/accountant) to do so online.

 How much tax will I need to pay?